SalomonMetre/little_house_clothes_mngmnt_ai/README.md

 This will launch the app on your connected device or emulator.

-Project Structure
+📂 Project Structure
-A quick overview of the main directories in the project:
+A brief overview of the main folders and files:

 .
-├── android/            # Android-specific files (Gradle)
-├── ios/                # iOS-specific files
-├── lib/                # All the Dart code for the application │   ├── main.dart       # The entry point of the app
+├── android/            # Android-specific files and settings ├── ios/                # iOS-specific files and settings ├── lib/                # All the Dart code for the application │   ├── main.dart       # The app's entry point
-│   └── screens/        # UI components for different screens
+│   ├── screens/        # UI for major pages (e.g., Catalog, Details)
-│   └── widgets/        # Reusable UI widgets
+│   ├── widgets/        # Reusable UI components
-│   └── models/         # Data models and classes
-└── pubspec.yaml        # Project dependencies and asset declarations
+│   └── services/       # Code for API calls to the FastAPI backend └── pubspec.yaml        # Project dependencies and asset declarations

-Contributing
+👋 Contributing
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.
-If you'd like to contribute code, follow these steps:

-Fork the repository.

-Create a new branch (git checkout -b feature/your-feature-name).

-Make your changes.

-Commit your changes (git commit -m 'feat: Add new feature').

-Push to the branch (git push origin feature/your-feature-name).

-Open a Pull Request.
+We welcome contributions!
+If you have ideas for new features, bug fixes, or improvements, feel free to open an issue or submit a pull request.

-License
+📝 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.